-- It is proposed to remove Table 2940.2-1: Alternating Current Minimum Approach Distance and NOTES 1 and 2 and replace this table with new Table 2940.2-1: AC Live-Work Minimum Approach Distance to reflect the changes in subsection (a). - It is proposed to remove Table 29402-2: AC-Live Line Work Minimum Approach Distance With Overvoltage Factor Phase to Ground Exposure and NOTES 1 and 2 and replace this table with new Table 2940.2-2: Electrical Component Of The Minimum Approach Distance (D; In Meters) At 5.1 to 72.5 KV to reflect the changes in subsection (a). - It is proposed to remove Table 2940.2-3: DC Live Line Work Minimum Approach Distance With Overvoltage Factor and NOTES 1 and 2 and replace this table with new Table 2940.2-3: Alternative Minimum Approach Distances (In Meters Or Feet For Voltages Of 72.5 KV And Less to reflect the changes in subsection (a).
+- The provisions of existing subsection (b) is relocated to new subsection (d)(1).
+It is proposed to include the heading "Working Position" to subsection (d).
+It is proposed to remove the word "clear" and replace it with the word "approach" to read "minimum approach distances" to provide consistent terminology. - It is proposed to remove Table 2940.2-1: Alternating Current Minimum Approach Distance and NOTES 1 and 2 and replace this table with new Table 2940.2-1: AC Live-Work Minimum Approach Distance to reflect the changes in subsection (a). - It is proposed to remove Table 29402-2: AC-Live Line Work Minimum Approach Distance With Overvoltage Factor Phase to Ground Exposure and NOTES 1 and 2 and replace this table with new Table 2940.2-2: Electrical Component Of The Minimum Approach Distance (D; In Meters) At 5.1 to 72.5 KV to reflect the changes in subsection (a). - It is proposed to remove Table 2940.2-3: DC Live Line Work Minimum Approach Distance With Overvoltage Factor and NOTES 1 and 2 and replace this table with new Table 2940.2-3: Alternative Minimum Approach Distances (In Meters Or Feet For Voltages Of 72.5 KV And Less to reflect the changes in subsection (a).
 It is proposed to relocate the information in existing Table 2940.2-3 to new Table 2940.2-6 with revisions that include the minimum approach distances in meters and feet.
 This proposal group information together relating to AC minimum approach distances. - It is proposed to add new Table 2940.2-4: Alternate Minimum Approach Distances For Voltages Of More Than 72.5 KV to reflect the changes in subsection (a)(2). - It is proposed to add new Table 2940.2-5: Assumed Maximum Per-Unit Transient Overvoltage to reflect the changes in subsection (a). - It is proposed to add new Table 2940.2-6: DC Live-Line Minimum Approach Distance With Overvoltage Factor.
 New Table 2940.2-6 contains the information from existing Table 2940.2-3 with revisions that include the minimum approach distances in meters and feet.
-This proposal is necessary to group information together relating to AC minimum approach distances. - It is proposed to relocate existing Table 2940.2-4 to new Table 2940.2-7 for organization purposes.
+This proposal groups information together relating to AC minimum approach distances. - It is proposed to relocate existing Table 2940.2-4 to new Table 2940.2-7 for organization purposes.
 It is proposed to include a column to show the altitudes in both meters and feet.